percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/mongodb.md

 When you have configured your database server, you can add a MongoDB service with the user interface or on the command line.

 ### With the user interface

+To add a service with the UI:
+{.power-number}

 1. Select <i class="uil uil-cog"></i> *Configuration* → {{icon.inventory}} *PMM Inventory* → {{icon.addinstance}} *Add Instance*.